AkramsBookshelf/GCT-Unreal/Modeling.md

 -   A **Blueprint version of the gate**
 -   A deeper understanding of how to **transfer skills between engines**

+**You will be graded on your ability to problem-solve and to apply logic.**
+Remember that the internet is a good resource, AI is helpful but not always correct.

 ## 💡 Mindset Reminder

 > \[!TIP\]